lavary/php-pdftk/draft.md

 Copyright (c) 2003-13 Steward and Lee, LLC - Please Visit:www.pdftk.com.
 This is free software; see the source code for copying conditions.
 There is NO warranty, not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-For installing PDFtk on other machines, you may see the [`PDFtk Server`](https://www.pdflabs.com/tools/pdftk-server/) download page.
+For installing PDFtk on other machines, you may visit the [`PDFtk Server`](https://www.pdflabs.com/tools/pdftk-server/) download page.
 It has all the required information to get you up and running in no time.

 ## How It Works

 PDFtk provides a wide variety of features for manipulating PDF documents from merging and splitting pages to filling out PDF forms or even applying watermarks.
-In this article, we're going use PDFtk to fill out a standard PDF form dynamically using PHP.
+In this article, we're going to use PDFtk to fill out a standard PDF form dynamically using PHP.

  PDFtk uses **FDF** files for manipulating PDF forms.
 FDF or **Form Data File** is a plain-text file, which can store form submitted data in a much simpler structure than PDF files.

-Simply put, we need to generate a FDF file from **user submitted data**, and merge it with the original PDF file using PDFtk's commands.
+Simply put, we need to generate an FDF file from **user submitted data**, and merge it with the original PDF file using PDFtk's commands.

 ### What Is Inside an FDF File

-The structure of a FDF file is composed of three parts: header, content and footer:
+The structure of an FDF file is composed of three parts: header, content and footer:

 **Header**